fernanda-freitas/vawebsite/README.md

 # V-a Studio website challenge

-This is a two-page website developed as part of a challenge for the Frontend Developer position at V-a Studio.
+This is a two-page website developed as part of a challenge for V-a Studio.

 ## Preview